sailfish009/openstructure/modules/seq/base/doc/seq.rst

 .. function:: CreateSequence(name, sequence)

   Create a new :class:`SequenceHandle` with the given name and sequence.

   :param name: name of the sequence
   :type  name: str
   :param sequence: String of characters representing the sequence.
 Only
-       alphanumerical characters and '-' are allowed.
+       'word' characters (no digits), '?', '-' and '.' are allowed.
+In an upcoming release, '?' and '.' will also be forbidden so its best to translate those to 'X' or '-'.
   :type sequence: str
   :raises InvalidSequence: When the sequence string contains forbidden
-       characters, that is anything that is not alphanumeric or a hyphen.
+       characters.
+In the future, '?' and '.' will also raise this exception.

 .. class:: SequenceHandle